maxime-tremblay/maxime-tremblay.github.io/_posts/2016-01-27-accordion-like-navigation-menu.md

 You can have a look at my {% include demo.html label="Demo Application" page="1000" %}

 Here's the end result:
-{% include images.html name="Accordion-Like-Navigation-Menu.gif" alt="Navigation Menu" class="center-block" %}
+{% include images.html name="Accordion-Like-Navigation-Menu.gif" alt="Navigation Menu" class="mx-auto" %}